Han | Nutrition and Health

 • 2 kefir lime leaves

-Chicken or prawns
+Chicken (or prawns or tofu)

-Vegetables of choice:Broccoli, sugar snap peas & baby corn
+Vegetables of choice: Broccoli, sugar snap peas & baby corn

 Low FODMAP: Courgette & yellow peppers

 Now, on a medium heat, warm some oil in a large frying pan or wok.
-Start adding all the ingredients when the oil starts to sizzle.

 Note - it's fine to add coconut milk in while chicken is still pink on outsides.
 You're essentially boiling the chicken in the coconut milk.